Shifts in Franchise Buyer Behavior Demands Franchisors Change Tactics

 Franchise candidates should regard this information as privileged.
 This content is often available as a download or on a password-protected webpage that only qualified candidates can access.
 The franchisor reserves this proprietary content for franchise candidates who take the initiative to fill out a contact form and qualify for the opportunity.
 FPG finds that sites offering such privileged information drives franchisors’ “web traffic-to-lead” conversion rates higher than sites that don’t offer such content.
 For franchisors who adopt this two-phase content strategy, this means more engaged candidates for the same amount of website traffic, ultimately leading to a lower cost per deal.

-Franchisors with strong Phase Two and other lead-nurturing content often close 12%-20% of their franchise applicants.
+Franchisors with strong Phase Two and other lead-nurturing content often close 20% or more of their franchise applicants.
 Those who don’t fall into the 8%-10% application-to-close conversion ratio.

 Strong Content as a Labor Savings Device